World Cup 2026 Betting Is Breaking Records - Here Is What Is Driving It

 fact-checker

-Iran vs Belgium: When Doing Everything Right is Not Enough
+Iran vs Belgium: When Doing Everything Right Is Not Enough

 Last night's Belgium vs Iran match was one of the most compelling draws we have watched in years.
 Belgium had 23 shots, an xG of 1.8, and the ghost of a Kevin De Bruyne masterclass hanging over everything they did.
 They could not score.